IBM/create-and-deploy-memcached-operator-using-go/installation.md

 ### Install Operator SDK (version 1.5) for macOS

 1. Install [Homebrew](https://docs.brew.sh/Installation) if you don't have it.
 1. Run `brew install operator-sdk` to install latest version of go.
 If you haven't installed Go before this step the command runs and installs the latest version of Go which doesn't work with the SDK.
-Install GO v1.15.5 by running `brew install go@1.15.5` and then run `brew install operator-sdk`.
+Install Go v1.15.5 by running `brew install go@1.15.5` and then run `brew install operator-sdk`.
 It will find that Go is already installed and just proceeds with installing the SDK.

 > Note: if you want to install operator-sdk v1.5 then run `brew install operator-sdk@1.5`